DrAShabut/AndroidDev/session-1.md

         app:layout_constraintStart_toStartOf="parent"
         app:layout_constraintTop_toTopOf="parent" />

-`
 13. Let us run the app again, remember to click on the Run list and press Run app command.
 You will have the following screens:

 ![image](uploads/5a96782ae204d167d44bb6543fb436ee/image.png)

 **What’s Next**

-To consolidate your understanding and dive further into Android basic concepts and add them to your toolbox, you need to go through chapter 1 from the book “Head First Andriod Development, 3rd Edition” available at 1.
-Getting Started: Diving In - Head First Android Development, 3rd Edition (oreilly.com).
-Note: this book will use Kotlin as the development programming language but Chapter 1 is generic and it will cover everything we need to start with Android.
+To strengthen your grasp of Android fundamentals and expand your dev toolkit, it's recommended to explore Chapter 1 in the book "Head First Android Development, 3rd Edition," accessible at oreilly.com.
+Note: Although this book primarily uses Kotlin as the programming language, Chapter 1 is comprehensive and covers everything necessary to commence Android development.